compsci682-fa21/compsci682-fa21.github.io/setup.md

 * [Overview of Colab Features](https://colab.research.google.com/notebooks/basic_features_overview.ipynb)

 ### Working locally on your machine
 If you wish to work locally, you should use a virtual environment.
-You can install one via Anaconda (recommended) or via Python's native `venv` module.
+You can install one via Anaconda (recommended) or via Python's native `virtualenv` module.
 Ensure you are using Python 3.6 as **we are no longer supporting Python 2**.

 #### Anaconda virtual environment
 We strongly recommend using the free [Anaconda Python distribution](https://www.anaconda.com/download/), which provides an easy way for you to handle package dependencies.
 Please be sure to download the Python 3 version, which currently installs Python 3.6.
 The neat thing about Anaconda is that it ships with [MKL optimizations](https://docs.anaconda.com/mkl-optimizations/) by default, which means your `numpy` and `scipy` code benefit from significant speed-ups without having to change a single line of code.